bsilverthorn/maccarone/README.md

 - Any file that contains `#<<`, if you have `maccarone.enable.enable_py_string_matching = True`.
 - Any file with extension `.mn.py`.

+Modules with an `.mn.py` extension can be imported in your Python code just like regular `.py` modules.

 ### Distributing your code